IT21266300/EcoCycleExplorerWeb/README.md

 - Design a system that offers real-time voice guidance for cyclists.
 - Ensure the system accurately identifies and announces landmarks.
 - Integrate GPS and mapping technologies for precise navigation.

+### **Health Monitoring**
+- Design a system that monitor cyclists' health metrics and alerts.
+- Build an IoT device to monitor cyclists' health metrics.
+- Utilize machine learning algorithms to detect deviations from user baseline health data.

 ### **Develop Team and Individual Ride**
 - Create options for both solo rides and group navigation.